 Exploding apples are quite common when you go to bake apples and is no different when you do it in the slow cooker.
 There are a few things you’re able to do to help reduce the chance of the apple falling apart such as pricking the skin or peeling a small strip of the skin away.

-If you want to see how these apples are done then be sure to check out the video above.
+If you want to see how these apples are done then be sure to check out the video below.
 The video will take you through everything you need to know about this incredible slow cooker dessert.

 Slow Cooker Baked Apples Recipe

 ¼ cup walnuts, chopped

 ½ cup rolled oats

 ½ tsp. cinnamon, ground

 In a bowl, combine the butter, brown sugar, walnuts, rolled oats, raisins, cinnamon, and nutmeg.

 Fill the apples with the walnut and oat mix.

 Place the apples into the slow cooker so they’re facing upright.
 Also, add about ½ cup of water to the slow cooker.